 - Check this write-up about the European Union CATCH system which will eventually replace the old paper-based catch certificate system.
 Currently, the CATCH system is not a must for non-European Union countries.

-A new system for country of origin certificates
+The EU system for guarantee of origin

 - Check whether your country is benefitting from GSP, GSP+ or EBA status.
 Select your country name in the tool on this European Union webpage.